telerik/reporting-docs/using-reports-in-applications/call-the-report-engine-via-apis/embedded-report-engine.md

 End If
 ````

->note When you export programmatically to  __XPS__ , you should use a separate STA thread which is             required by the underlying WPF UI elements that we use to create the XAML representation of the report.
+> When you export programmatically to  __XPS__ , you should use a separate STA thread which is             required by the underlying WPF UI elements that we use to create the XAML representation of the report.

 ## Exporting a report to a multi document format